After You Install

-- Read and accept both the Veeam license agreement and the 3rd party components license agreement.
+- Read and accept both the Veeam license agreement and the 3rd party components license agreements.
 If you reject the agreements, you will not be able to continue installation.

-To read the terms of the license agreement for the 3rd party components, click 3rd party components license agreement.
+To read the terms of the license agreements for the 3rd party components, click license agreements.

 To obtain the ID assigned to the VM instance upon creation, you can send a query to the metadata server API using the gcloud command-line tool.
 To learn how to retrieve instance metadata, see Google Cloud documentation.

 - Create the Default Administrator account whose credentials you will use for your first login to Veeam Backup for GCP.

 To increase the security of the Default Administrator account, it is recommended that you enable multi-factor authentication (MFA) for the account after you first log in to Veeam Backup for GCP.
 To learn how to enable MFA, see Enabling Multi-Factor Authentication.

 - Log in to Veeam Backup for GCP with the credentials of the Default Administrator account, as described in section Accessing Veeam Backup for Google Cloud Platform.

 You will immediately receive a warning in the notification area notifying that the service account used to install Veeam Backup for GCP does not have the permissions required to perform data protection tasks for the project specified during the product installation.
 To eliminate the warning, do the following:

 - Click the link in the notification area.

 Alternatively, you can switch to the Configuration page, navigate to Permissions > Projects, select the project and click Edit.